AndrewZheng-1011/legged_planner/README.md

 ```

 ## Run Package:

+### Basic
 1. Initialize simulation
 ```
 roslaunch ocs2_legged_robot_ros legged_robot_sqp.launch
 ```

 2. Run one of the 'walking' gait sequences before running next launch file (e.g. trot)
-3. Run plan
+3. Initialize plan node
 ```
 roslaunch legged_body_planner legged_body_plan.launch
 ```

-## Personal Algorithms
+## Personalize Motion Command Interface
+### Generic motion planning
-It is very intuitive to run this planning framework with a generic planning algorithms.
+It is very intuitive to run this command interface framework with a generic planning algorithms.
 Simply publish a plan in the form of a `Plan` msg, and the legged body planner node will handle the rest.
-See demo files in the `legged_body_planner/src/scripts/pub_body_plan_demp.py` for an example.
+See demo files in the `legged_body_planner/src/scripts/pub_body_plan_demo.py` for a python example.
 Then change the plan node in the `legged_body_plan.launch` file.

 Example of the fidelity of planning that can be controlled can be seen as well.